esheetz/val_dynacore/docs/semantic_frames_RViz.md

 ```
 roslaunch val_dynacore semantic_frame_controller.launch sim:=true
 ```
 At this point, the controllers are initialized and ready, but the node will wait until the robot state has been initialized in the next step.
+Use arguments `waypoints:=false` and/or `stances:=false` to control what services the node will wait for.
+The arguments used here should match those used when launching RViz above.

 5. Launch the node to set Valkyrie to standing:
 ```